How can I combine Wi-Fi and Ethernet on a PC?

 Click on the computer or Wi-Fi symbol in the lower right corner of the taskbar (systray).
 If you’re not already connected to a Wi-Fi hotspot, turn on Wi-Fi by clicking on the tile in the lower side of the pop-up menu and select your preferred network.
 Keep in mind, private networks may require you to enter a password before connecting.

 Step 3: Start Speedify on your PC and combine the wired Ethernet and Wi-Fi connections on your PC.
 When you launch Speedify, the software automatically detects the two connections.
-You will see them each contained in a Connection Bubble near the top of the Dashboard.
+You will see them each contained in a Connection Bubble on the Dashboard.

 And presto!
 You’re combining connections with the magic of Channel Bonding for improved speed, reliability, and security.
 You are now free to go forth and browse the internet, stream videos, and use your apps as you normally would.